erkac/training-nginx-02H/README.md

 TODO:

-- [ ] All the lab's taks can be completed by running relevant scripts from the `./scripts/` directory.
+- [ ] All the lab's tasks can be completed by running relevant scripts from the `./scripts/` directory.